-As we know, a thorough knowledge of the insurance options available for you helps you make an informed decision.
+As we know, a thorough knowledge of the insurance options available helps you make an informed decision.
 It helps you find what is best for you and ensures that you don't fall prey to any fraudulent practices.

 The name of the plan and the amount of compensation by insurance varies from different insurers.
 However, all the different insurance plans can be broadly classified under: